 Second, is released by pressing on the hood release tab under the hood.

-Mercedes-Benz Hood Release Pull Handle BrokenIf the hood release pull tab is broken than you can use a stiff wire to put through the front grill and pull on the hood release.
+Mercedes-Benz Hood Release Pull Handle BrokenIf the hood release pull tab is broken then you can use a stiff wire to put through the front grill and pull on the hood release.
 Once you open it, make sure to replace the Hood Release Handle.
-They can be purchased for under $15 on Amazon, and can be replaced easily.
+They can be purchased for under $15 on Amazon and can be replaced easily.

 Why does the hood latch get stuck